Well, it is if you’re a student from Catholic or American who got a branded credit card. Otherwise it’s just your debt.

 So AU and Catholic students, what are your charging habits worth to your schools?

-Catholic is doing better, revenue-wise, than AU – insert your own Jesus and the money-lenders joke here – and pulled in a little over $30,000 last year.
+Catholic is doing better, revenue-wise, than AU – insert your own Jesus and the money-lenders joke here – and pulled in a little over $30,000 last year thanks to this guide about how to spend smarter.
 They did that by getting 43 folks to open new accounts.
 While some of those might be faculty, staff or alumni, odds are they were the folks who were targeted and whose information was passed on to MBNA so they could go after them: the students.

 If you’re thinking that $30,000 is a lot of green in exchange for 43 new accounts, you’re right.
 The actual revenue Catholic pulls in when a student opens a new credit card as a result of this partnership is one crisp Washington: $1.
 So where’s the other $29,957 come from?
 Catholic University, just like almost every other institution that makes this sort of deal with a card provider, makes the big bucks when the cards are used.